 Deloitte reports that up to 70% of change initiatives fail because key stakeholders struggle to adapt.
 That struggle can begin before anyone even begins to use the product.

-It’s one thing for you to see the value in a new tool, it’s another to effectively communicate that value to your team.
-Think about it through the lens of selling your clients on a new Managed Security Service that you use internally; you can’t position the solution as it benefits your security, you have to position the solution as they see it protecting their data.
+It’s one thing for you to see the value in a new tool, it’s another to effectively communicate that value of a new technology adoption to your team.
+Think of it like offering a new service to customers: they're not going to buy in because of how it benefits your business; they'll buy in if you can explain how it will benefit their business.

 Failure to frame your messaging towards your team could easily lead to misaligned expectations, and sets up your new SaaS tool for an uphill battle towards team-wide adoption.